net-zero-dri/net-zero-dri.github.io/about.md

 ---
 layout: page
-title: About Us
+title: About
 permalink: /about/
 ---
 ## What is the project about?

 The net-zero-dri scoping poject will provide a clear roadmap for [UK Research and Innovation](https://www.ukri.org/) to deliver carbon neutral [digital research infrastructure (DRI)](https://www.ukri.org/our-work/creating-world-class-research-and-innovation-infrastructure/digital-research-infrastructure/) by 2040 or earlier.
+You can find out more in the overview section of this website.

 ## Who is working on the project?